 The time may well come when Parliament will reconsider this approach.
-The Lord Chancellor's Department has just issued a consultation paper on the subject (1.
-Court Procedures for the Determination of Paternity 2.
-The Law on Parental Responsibility for Unmarried Fathers, Consultation Paper, March 1998).
+The Lord Chancellor's Department has just issued a consultation paper on the subject: Consultation on Court Procedures for the Determination of Paternity and on the Law on Parental Responsibility for Unmarried Fathers (March 1998).
 This draws attention to one of the main reasons for the present law: the very wide variety of situations in which these children may be born.
 Another reason is that the parents have not undertaken the same responsibilities towards one another that married parents have.
-(Indeed, in certain proceedings between cohabitants or former cohabitants, Parliament has recently required the courts, in s 41(2) of the 1996 Act, to have regard to the fact that they have not given each other the commitment involved in marriage.)
-Single parents looking after their children have perforce to take a greater degree of responsibility for their own and their children's future than they would if they had a legal right to rely to some extent on the other parent.
+Indeed, in certain proceedings between cohabitants or former cohabitants, Parliament has recently required the courts, in section 41 (2) of the Family Law Act 1996, to have regard to the fact that they have not given each other the commitment involved in marriage.
+Single parents looking after their children have perforce to take a greater degree of responsibility for their own and their children's future than they would if they had a legal right to rely to some extent upon the other parent.
 It cannot automatically be assumed that constraints upon them in the exercise of those responsibilities are in the child's best interests although of course there are cases in which this will be so.

 These are essentially policy issues.
-I mention them, not in order to express an opinion, but to illustrate the difficulty of addressing them adequately in a context such as this.
+I mention them, not in order to express an opinion, but to illustrate the difficulty of addressing themadequately in a context such as this.
 There are real dangers in attempting to conduct debates about social policy through the medium of the courts.
 They are for resolution through the democratic rather than judicial process.
 Ultimately it is the function of Parliament to lay down the law and of the courts to interpret and apply it.
 For the time being, however, the position is clear: Parliament did not intend that unmarried fathers should be in exactly the same position in relation to their children as married fathers.

-The European Convention on Human Rights
+The European Convention for the Protection of Human Rights and Fundamental Freedoms

-Nevertheless, if the law were ambiguous it would be my duty to construe it in accordance with the United Kingdom's treaty obligations under the Convention for the Protection of Human Rights and Fundamental Freedoms (the European Human Rights Convention) (Rome, 4 November 1950; TS 71 (1953); Cmd 8969).
-Mr Nicholls has submitted that these removals were wrongful because they breached either the fathers' or the children's right to family life protected by Art 8 of the convention.
-In the light of the relevant jurisprudence of the European Court of Human Rights, the argument must be that English law, in permitting such removal to take place, is failing in its positive obligation to secure that respect for their family life to which they are entitled under the convention.
+Nevertheless, if the law were ambiguous it would be my duty to construe it in accordance with the United Kingdom's treaty obligations under the European Convention for the Protection of Human Rights and Fundamental Freedoms of 1953.
+Mr. Nicholls has submitted that these removals were wrongful because they breached either the fathers' or the children's right to family life protected by article 8 of the Convention.
+In the light of the relevant jurisprudence of the European Court of Human Rights, the argument must be that English law, in permitting such removal to take place, is failing in its positive obligation to secure that respect for their family life to which they are entitled under the Convention.

-Article 8 of the convention provides as follows:
+Article 8 of the Convention of 1953 provides:

-- '1.
-Everyone has the right to respect for his private and family life, his home and his correspondence. - 2.
-There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of national security, public safety or the economic well-being of the country, for the prevention of disorder or crime, for the protection of health or morals, or for the protection of the rights and freedoms of others.'
+"(1) Everyone has the right to respect for his private and family life, his home and his correspondence.
+(2) There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of national security, public safety or the economic well-being of the country, for the prevention of disorder or crime, for the protection of health or morals, or for the protection of the rights and freedoms of others."

 Article 8(1) must be applicable to the current situation.
-The European Court of Human Rights explained the concept of 'family life' most recently in X, Y and Z v UK [1997] 2 FLR 892, 900A:
+The European Court of Human Rights explained the concept of "family life" most recently in X, Y and Z v.
+United Kingdom (1997) 24 E.H.R.R.
+143, 166, para.
+36: